-on a particular day (for example following system difficulties) then, consistent with the objective of the extension to ensure that the day's business can be completed, the Bank will extend the availability of the standing facilities accordingly.
+165 If the CHAPS cut-off time for interbank payments is delayed because of a CHAPS extension on a particular day (for example following system difficulties) then, consistent with the objective of the extension to ensure that the day's business can be completed, the Bank will extend the availability of the standing facilities accordingly.

-Major operational or financial disruption 128 Following major operational or financial disruption to the sterling money markets or their supporting infrastructure, the money markets may effectively be closed.
-In those circumstances, the Bank would be able to narrow the spread between the standing lending and deposit facility around the official Bank Rate, including to zero: ie it would offer to lend (against eligible collateral) and to take deposits at the official Bank Rate overnight in unlimited amounts.

-129 A sudden closure of the CHAPS payment system and/or the CREST embedded payment system during the day(46) would leave settlement banks with varying unintended balances on their reserves accounts.
+Major operational or financial disruption

+- 166 Following major operational or financial disruption to the sterling money markets or their supporting infrastructure, the money markets may effectively be closed.
+In those circumstances, the Bank would be able to narrow the spread between the standing lending and deposit facility around the official Bank Rate, including to zero: ie it would offer to lend (against eligible collateral) and to take deposits at the official Bank Rate overnight in unlimited amounts. - 167 A sudden closure of the CHAPS payment system and/or the CREST embedded payment system during the day52 would leave settlement banks with varying www.bankofengland.co.uk/markets/money/contingency_matrix0603 17.pdf.

+52 The Money Market Liaison Group maintains a table showing likely responses and decision-taking responsibilities in the event of various contingencies affecting the infrastructure for the sterling money markets. available at unintended balances on their reserves accounts.
 Some settlement banks might be unable to unwind intraday repos with the Bank.
 In such circumstances, the Bank could intermediate these flows over its standing facilities, in effect rolling overnight the intraday liquidity provided against eligible collateral and treating that as use of the standing lending facility.
-It would also be able to narrow the interest rate corridor on its standing facilities in such circumstances, allowing 'long' banks to treat some of their balance as use of the standing deposit facility rather than holdings of reserves.
+It would also be able to narrow the interest rate corridor on its standing facilities in such circumstances, allowing 'long' banks to treat some of their balance as use of the standing deposit facility rather than as holdings of reserves.